 Tennessee law and university policy prohibit anyone other than on-duty commissioned police officers to carry weapons on campus.
-Students who plan to use weapons in legal recreational activities may store them at the Vanderbilt University Police Department located at 2800 Vanderbilt Place for safekeeping.
-For complete information including the forms required, go to http://police.vanderbilt.edu.
+Students who plan to use weapons in legal recreational activities may store them for safekeeping at the Vanderbilt University Police Department located at 111 28th Avenue South.
+For complete information including the required forms, visit http://police.vanderbilt.edu.